foam-framework/foam/tutorial/1-concepts.md

 - **View:** Presents this data to the user, for viewing and maybe editing.
 - **Controller:** Mediates between the other two.

 Many frameworks focus on the model and the view, which are almost by definition application-specific.
 Every app needs its own data types, its own forms, and its own style of presentation.
-But the definitions of the models and their views can be pretty lightweight, especially if you're given some reasonable default views that can be easily extended.
+But the definitions of the models and their views can be pretty lightweight, especially if you're given some extensible, customizable components for common needs.

 FOAM goes a step farther and allows controllers to be generic, so that they can operate on all kinds of models and views.
 In many cases, FOAM's default controllers can be used to build the structure of your application, requiring your own code only for application-specific details while the base controllers provide navigation, animations, editing, searching, and so on.